A long day…

 Tickets verified, our luggage was placed under the bus and as we boarded, I asked the driver for the Wi-Fi code.
 We were in luck.
 We had Wi-Fi.

 The Flybus has no entertainment and no electric power.
-I am a charger that will change this iPhone 2-3 times but I am still uncomfortable with no electricity charging on a 5-hour bus trip.
-(Wow, rereading all this I am seeing what a tech junkie I have become!)
+I have a charger that will change this iPhone 2-3 times but I am still uncomfortable with no electricity charging on a 5-hour bus trip.
+(Wow, rereading all this I am seeing what a tech geek I have become, even having left my tech writing career behind.)

 I checked my email.
 I may be traveling freely in the world, but I always have my obligations.
 Some work discussion.
 Some press information I forwarded to the right person at Computer Talk Radio.
 Then this email batch brought great, but not unexpected, news.
 I was welcome for a visit to my fabulous friends in Ljubljana.